-Minimum subscription: For the issue of Tranche 2 to be successful, a minimum of USD 15 million must be raised.
+Minimum subscription: For the issue of Series 3 and 4 of Tranche 1 of the Programme to be successful, a minimum of 50% must be raised.

-Oversubscription: In the event of an oversubscription of Tranche 2, additional Notes may be allotted, at the sole discretion of the Issuer, up to a maximum amount stated in the Applicable Pricing Supplement (as defined in the Terms and Conditions), and subject to the overall outstanding principal Amount of Notes in issue not exceeding the Programme Amount.
+Oversubscription: In the event of an oversubscription of Series 3 and 4 of Tranche 1 of the Programme, additional Notes may be allotted, at the sole discretion of the Issuer, up to a maximum amount stated in the Applicable Pricing Supplement (as defined in the Terms and Conditions), and subject to the overall outstanding Principal Amount of Notes in issue not exceeding the Programme Amount.
 The supplementary proceeds will be utilised for the purposes stated in this Programme Memorandum or the Applicable Pricing Supplement.

-Details of the aggregate nominal amount of Notes, interest payable in respect of Notes, the status of the Notes, the issue price of the Notes and any other terms and conditions not contained in the Terms and Conditions which are applicable to any Notes will be set out in the Applicable Pricing Supplement issued in connection with the issue of Tranche 2 of the Programme.
-The Applicable Pricing Supplement for Tranche 2 will be submitted to the SEM before the issue of Notes of Tranche 2.
+Details of the aggregate nominal amount of Notes, interest payable in respect of Notes, the status of the Notes, the issue price of the Notes and any other terms and conditions not contained in the Terms and Conditions which are applicable to any Notes will be set out in the Applicable Pricing Supplement issued in connection with the issue of of Series 3 and 4 of Tranche 1 of the Programme.
+The Applicable Pricing Supplement for of Series 3 and 4 of Tranche 1 will be submitted to the SEM before the issue of Notes of Series 3 and 4 of Tranche 1.

-As at the date of this Listing Particulars, Tranche 2 of the Programme has not been rated by any rating agency.
+As at the date of this Listing Particulars, Series 3 and 4 of Tranche 1 of the Programme has not been rated by any rating agency.
 However, the Issuer may at any time obtain a rating from a rating agency for the Programme or any issue of Notes issued pursuant to the terms of the Programme.
 A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.

-The sale or transfer of Notes under Tranche 2 of the Programme will be freely transferable, subject to the following provisions:
+The sale or transfer of Notes under of Series 3 and 4 of Tranche 1 of the Programme will be freely transferable, subject to the following provisions: